Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		<td>Optional ID of a texture atlas region which to use with the texture to render this component</td>
 	</tr>
 </table>

-<p><em>Table 28: Attributes of the Class <strong>Component</strong> within the FeatureData document</em></p>
+<p><em>Table 11: Attributes of the Class <strong>Component</strong> within the FeatureData document</em></p>

 ### Class GeometryAttribute

-Each GeometryAttribute object is an accessor (i.e. a view) into an arraybuffer.
-There are two types of GeometryAttributes - VertexAttributes and FaceAttributes.
+Each GeometryAttribute object is an accessor into an array buffer.
+There are two types of GeometryAttributes: VertexAttributes and FaceAttributes.
 VertexAttributes describe valid properties for a single vertex.
 FaceAttributes describe faces and other structures by providing a set of indices.
 For example, the `faces.position` index attribute defines which vertex positions make up a face.

 See [geometry attribute](docs/1.6/geometryAttribute.cmn.md) for more details.